hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/01_the_filesystem.md

 Irrel_kd_2.subset.fq  Mov10_oe_1.subset.fq  Mov10_oe_3.subset.fq
 ```

-All six items in this directory have no trailing slashes, so they are all files.
+All six items in this directory have no trailing slashes, so they are all files, not folders or programs.

 #### Arguments